dlops-io/ml-workflow/README.md

-- Make sure you are inside the `data-collector` folder and open a terminal at this location
+- Make sure you are inside the `src/data-collector` folder and open a terminal at this location
 - Run `sh docker-shell.sh`

 #### Test Data Collector